Your cart is empty.

 Animal Subjects 2.0

 Animal Subjects: An Ethical Reader in a Posthuman World (WLU Press, 2008) challenged cultural studies to include nonhuman animals within its purview.
-While the “question of the animal” ricochets across ...
+While the “question of the animal” ricochets across the ...

 Simone Weil